 These tips will help you minimise some common little mistakes, and squeeze as many marks as possible out of an exam if things don't go according to plan.
 Every extra mark you can pick up helps you out, so if there are some easy marks you can hold onto, make sure you identify them, and grab them.

-If you feel like you could do with a little extra help, connect with one of our expert tutors to boost your confidence before the exam.
-Try it free today.
+If you feel like you could do with a little extra help, connect with one of our expert Subject Specialists to boost your confidence before the exam.